-Does Higher SPF nember sunscreens really give you more protection?
+Do higher SPF sunscreens really give you more protection?

-YES - you can stay out longer without getting burned – Provided you put on enough in the first place.
+YES you can stay out longer without getting sunburn - provided you put on enough in the first place!

-It all depends on how much suntan lotion you use and how often you reapply.
+It all depends on how much suntan lotion you use and how often you re-apply it.